February 22, 2025

 What the Ghana MTC is like

-The Ghana MTC is really an epic experience.
-I went there from October 11th to October 28th 2018.
+Being in the Ghana MTC is a really epic experience.
+I was there for 3 weeks from October 11th to October 28th 2018.
+I got my mission call on June 26 to serve in the Congo Brazzaville Mission French-speaking.

-The first thing you have to do to get to the MTC is first arrive at the Salt Lake City Airport.
-I flew in from Newport Beach and walked to the terminal that was going to Ghana.
-The airport was filled with missionaries–missionaries going home and missionaries going out.
-There were 8 Americans going to the Ghana MTC.
-Me and one other Elder were going French speaking, but he was going to Cote D’Ivoire.
-I told the guys I was going to Congo and and they were surprised and wished me luck even though they were going to places like Liberia and Sierra Leone.
+My experience with the Ghana MTC started with getting there first.
+I flew into the Salt Lake City airport from Newport Beach and walked to the terminal that was going to Accra, Ghana.
+The airport was filled with missionaries, missionaries returning home and missionaries going out.
+There were 7 other Americans going to the Ghana MTC.
+One missionary was going to Cote D’Ivoire.
+The other 6 were going to English speaking missions in West Africa like Liberia and Sierra Leone.

-We flew off to Amsterdam and then took the last leg of our journey to Ghana.
+We flew to Amsterdam and then took another 6 hour flight to Ghana.
 The flight to Ghana felt like the longest flight in my life.
-The plane was hot and had barely any air conditioning and I was just thinking to myself, “What is going to happen to me for the next 24 months?”
-The scariest thought was that I was never going to be the same after this experience and that my life would change because of this mission.
+The plane was hot and I was just thinking to myself, “What is going to happen to me for the next 24 months?”

 Then we took vans to the MTC.
-There were no speed limits and the vans literally must have been driving at 80 mph down the deserted city.
-There were no street lights either so I didn’t get a good view of the city.
+There were no speed limits as far as I could tell and the vans must have been driving at 80 mph down the deserted streets.
+I didn’t get a good view of the city since there were no street lights.
 We got to the MTC around 10 pm and went to our rooms.
-I met my companion, so that was cool, then went to sleep.
+I met my companion then went to sleep.

 The next day, I woke up at around 6 am.
 Me and my companion were the only ones up in the whole MTC and so we started exploring.
 My companion was from the Republic of Congo and so he was native French speaker.
 Luckily, I already knew French so I could talk to him alright.
 We started exploring and took some pictures.